rainmanp7/PHfirecoin/README.txt

 ## Testing Deamon & Simple-Wallet

 Current known testing errors:
+IF you fork this program ,and come across some unknown type of text?
+Please search it out as text in google or the Linux repository.
+There may be a missing dependency that you need installed ,and it's probably going to be named the same or close to the name of that missing dependency.

 When deamon first comes up it will be fine
 Then you will see it try to connect to a real seed node ,but it will just give handshake error because it's on a different network.
 That is a normal responce.